 Use this if you are using igraph from R

 This function implements the multi-level modularity optimization algorithm for finding community structure, see references below.
-It is based on the modularity measure and a hierarchical approach.
+It is based on the modularity measure and a hierarchial approach.

 The input graph.